chiffa/BioFlow/dev_log.rst

 -   Create a separate structure for performing the statistical analysis, that is idependent from the wrapper

--   Enforce the single source of the Interface Objects for sampling to simplify consistency enforcing
+-   (TO BE TESTED) Enforce the single source of the Interface Objects for sampling to simplify consistency enforcing

 -   Return the control of the reach-limiter from the Knowledge interface to the current routines (Why?)

--   Insert the effective sample into the storage DB to avoid re-running it in case more background is needed or the background needs to be interrupted.
+-   (DONE) Insert the effective sample into the storage DB to avoid re-running it in case more background is needed or the background needs to be interrupted.
+(Implemented otherwise)

--   In the random reference generator, reformat so that different types of queries are matched with the same types of queries.
+-   (DONE) In the random reference generator, reformat so that different types of queries are matched with the same types of queries.
 This is required in order to provide support for statistics on multiple query types calls.